 At The Law Office of Townsend, Tomaio & Newmark, our attorneys have extensive experience helping clients across Chester, Chatham, Mendham, Harding, Morristown, Morris County, and throughout New Jersey with their divorce settlement agreements, including alimony settlements and temporary alimony agreements.

-By practicing exclusively divorce and family law, our firm is able to provide each of our clients with the knowledgeable, effective, and attentive legal service that they deserve when it comes to such important issues which have the potential to greatly affect their long-term financial stability, and legal rights and obligations.
+By practicing exclusively divorce and family law, our firm is able to provide each of our clients with the knowledgeable, effective, and attentive legal service that they deserve when it comes to such important issues that have the potential to greatly affect their long-term financial stability, and legal rights and obligations.

 To speak with one of our attorneys today in a free and confidential consultation regarding your divorce, your alimony agreement, or a temporary support agreement, please contact us online, or through our Morris County, NJ office at (973) 840-8970.